Innovimax-SARL/QuiXDM/README.md

 handle sequence | no | no | no | **yes**

 # How does it work?
-We minimize (as the XPath Data Model requires it) the number of XML information we manage
+It minimizes (as far as the XPath Data Model requires it) the number of XML information to manage
 ```ANTLR
 // Here is the grammar of events
 sequence := START_SEQUENCE, document*, END_SEQUENCE